benoitc/erica/README.md

     couchapp push http://localhost:5984/mydb

-You can use this url-form to send credentials data if you need to:
+You can use this URL-form to send credentials data if you need to:

 `http://login:password@my.couchapp.com:5984/myapp`

+At the bottom of this readme there is information about the `.couchapprc` file.
+You want to read this and use it.
+It will make you happy because you won't need to specify the database URL to push.

 ### Push Helper Macros